xg590/SX1276/README.md

 * FHSS is not necessary if the message is short.
 For example, a 29Bytes packet can be transmitted under 400ms, given parameters {SF:10, BW:125kHz, CR:4/5, Header: Explicit , Preamble: 6}.
 <img src="misc/airtime_calculator.jpg"></img><br>
 Download the above air time [calculator](misc/airtime_calculator.zip)

 ## Note
+* FHSS feature can be turned off by only specifying one frequency in channels2Hopping / FHSS_list.
 * It is meaningless to do Channel Activity Detection (CAD) before Tx because SX1276 only match elusive preambles which last few milliseconds.
 No good solution to do Listen Before Talk or CSMA.